-Prepayment Description Nine Months Ended September 30, 2010 Year Ended December 31, 2009 \$141.3 Million Face Value of Holdco Debt repurchased \$ 4.6 \$ 7.2 \$152.5 Million Mandatory Prepayment-Permian and Straddles transaction 4.2 13.0 \$91.3 Million Mandatory Prepayment-Versado transaction 3.3 4.6 \$73.5 Million Mandatory Prepayment-Venice Operations transaction 3.2 6.0 \$75.9 Million Voluntary Prepayment-Venice Operations transaction 3.3 2.7 Total reversal of interest expense 18.6 \$ 33.5
+Prepayment Description nths Ended per 30, 2010 r Ended oer 31, 2009 \$141.3 Million Face Value of Holdco Debt repurchased \$ 4.6 \$ 7.2 \$152.5 Million Mandatory Prepayment-Permian and Straddles transaction 4.2 13.0 \$91.3 Million Mandatory Prepayment-Versado transaction 3.3 4.6 \$73.5 Million Mandatory Prepayment-Venice Operations transaction 3.2 6.0 \$75.9 Million Voluntary Prepayment-Venice Operations transaction 3.3 2.7 Total reversal of interest expense \$ 18.6 \$ 33.5

-(i) The adjustments to noncontrolling interest reflect (i) the impact on our ownership of our sales to the Partnership of Venice Operations, Versado, Permian Assets and Coastal Straddles and the Downstream Business, (ii) issuances of common units by the Partnership and (iii) a sale of common units owned by us to the public in a secondary offering and the impact of such sale on our percentage ownership in the Partnership, as if these transactions had occurred as of January 1, 2009 for each of the unaudited pro forma consolidated statements of operations presented and as of September 30, 2010 for the pro forma consolidated balance sheet.
+(i) The adjustments to noncontrolling interest reflect (i) the impact on our ownership of our sales to the Partnership of Venice Operations, Versado, Permian Assets and Coastal Straddles and the Downstream Business, (ii) issuances of common units by the Partnership and (iii) a sale of common units owned by us to the public in a secondary offering and the impact of such sale on our percentage ownership in the Partnership, as if these transactions had occurred as of January 1.
+2009 for each of the unaudited pro forma consolidated statements of operations presented and as of September 30, 2010 for the pro forma consolidated balance sheet.
 Partnership level pro forma income has been adjusted to reflect (i) our sales of assets as described above to the Partnership as if the Partnership owned these assets as of January 1, 2009 and (ii) the impact of TRC consolidation entries including the elimination of affiliated interest expense with TRC and the elimination of mark-to-market accounting at the Partnership on certain commodity derivative contracts.
 Certain of our derivative contracts that are part of our corporate hedging program qualify for cash flow hedge accounting treatment in the TRC historical financial statements, but not in the Partnership's historical financial statements, as the Partnership was not a direct party to these hedge transactions.
-Pro forma net income attributable to noncontrolling interest for the nine months ended September 30, 2010 was adjusted \$8.8 million for Venice Operations, \$4.5 million for Versado, and \$39.6 million for the Downstream Business.
+Pro forma net income attributable to noncontrolling interest for the nine months ended September 30, 2010 was adjusted \$8.8 million for Venice Operations, \$10.7 million for Versado and \$9.4 million for Permian Assets and Coastal Straddles.
+Pro forma net income attributable to noncontrolling interest for the year ended December 31, 2009 was adjusted \$8.0 million for Venice Operations, \$4.5 million for Versado, and \$39.6 million for the Downstream Business.